 Employees not qualifying for coverage under the Illinois Teachers' Retirement System or the Illinois Municipal Retirement Fund are considered "nonparticipating employees".
-These employees and those qualifying for coverage under the Illinois Municipal Retirement Fund are covered under Social Security.
+Employees qualifying for coverage under the Illinois Municipal Retirement Fund are covered under Social Security.

-NOTE 7 OTHER POST EMPLOYMENT BENEFITS
+7. OTHER POST EMPLOYMENT BENEFITS